FreshAlacrity/freshalacrity.github.io/a/process.md

 # FreshAlacrity Mini Library

 ### Known Issues
-  - many functions fail silently when given invalid inputs
-    - working on adding input validation via typeCheck()
-  - copypasta from Stack Overflow could use source links
+  - copypasta from Stack Overflow etc. could use source links
-  - the website is displaying an...odd version of the library with a break in the middle near `function normalizeVector(vectorArray)` that turns the lower half into mostly strings
   - a lot of the svg functions were made with positive-y-is-up in mind, so they may have odd behavior (but after a quick review they should work fine as long as I remember circles will 'start' at the bottom

 ## Recent Changes